-The needs of each client will vary however working in partnership with the client.
-Palliative OT intervention will aim to develop achievable goals to maximise independence and quality of life by reducing the extent to which disease interferes with a person’s physical, psychological, social and cognitive functioning.
+The needs of each client will vary however working in partnership with the client the palliative care occupational therapist will aim to develop achievable goals to maximise independence and quality of life.
+They aim to do this by reducing the extent to which disease interferes with a person’s physical, psychological, social and cognitive functioning.

-It is hoped that specialist OT palliative care input can be offered at the earliest opportunity in order to enable clients to live well and lead productive and fulfilling lives in their own homes for as long as possible.
+It is hoped that palliative care occupational therapy input can be offered at the earliest opportunity in order to enable clients to live well and lead productive and fulfilling lives in their own homes for as long as possible.

 - community palliative care team, St Joseph's Hospice